bluehalo/ngx-leaflet-tutorial-plugins/README.md

 ## Overview

 ### Leaflet.TimeDimension
+Demonstrates how to use Leaflet.TimeDimension with the ngx-leaflet library.
+Leaflet.TimeDimension extends the "L" global variable.
-This example shows how to integrate a third-party library that extends Leaflet when it is exposed as the "L" global variable.
+So, this example shows how to configure @angular/cli to make Leaflet and the Leaflet.TimeDimension libraries available globaly.

 ## Usage